This Discussion channel is currently closed.

 Default_avatar

-Steve Nelson almost 8 years ago
+Steve Nelson over 8 years ago

 Why is Xcel paying millions to have their name on a sports center along with reduced power rates.
 We have no choice to choose a different power company that is cheaper rates.
 But get to fund their name on a building.